multiscale/muscle3/docs/source/tutorial.rst

 are passing a default message.
 The default message is returned if this port is not connected.
 We are cleverly passing the message containing our current state, so that if this port is not connected, the model continues from its current state.
-Since MUSCLE 3 will simply ignore a send command on a disconnected port, this makes it possible to run the diffusion model without a micro-model attached.
+Since MUSCLE3 will simply ignore a send command on a disconnected port, this makes it possible to run the diffusion model without a micro-model attached.